 Leadership theory and models

 If you’ve studied business, you’ll know about leadership theory and models – from the Blake and Mouton managerial grid to Hersey and Blanchard’s situational leadership model.
-These models characterise styles based on whether the leader focuses more on the task in hand or the people involved.
+These models characterise styles based on whether the leader focuses more on the task at hand or the people involved.

 What’s your leadership style?